hrvach/deskhop/README.md

 6. Will this work with wireless mice and keyboards that have separate wireless receivers (one for the mouse, another for the keyboard)?

 It should work - tried an Anker wireless mouse with a separate receiver and that worked just fine.

+7. I have issues with build or compilation

+Check out the [Troubleshooting Wiki](https://github.com/hrvach/deskhop/wiki/Troubleshooting) that might have some answers.

 ## Software Alternatives